freeloki/cordova-sample-app/plugins/cordova-plugin-ardic/README.md

 #### Echo

-echo is a simple test api for plugin installation.
+Echo is a simple test API for plugin installation.
 It echoes back the received message.

 ```javascript
 /**